Trend and Variance Adaptive Bayesian Changepoint Analysis & Local Outlier Scoring: Methodology

-To now allow trend filtering with abrupt breaks, i.e.\ isolated changepoints, we consider a similarly simple, but more flexible stochastic volatility model for $\{\omega_t\}$, a first order \emph{threshold} stochastic volatility TSV(1) model.
-This is equivalent to specifying a first order threshold autoregression for $\{h_t\}$, again with $Z-$distributed innovations.
-The proposed TSV(1) model appears in Equation \ref{stateeq} above, in which the zero-one threshold indicator process $\{s_{t}\}$ allows the volatility model to exhibit an asymmetric response, $\phi_1$ versus $\phi_1 + \phi_2$, in $h_t$ with respect to a threshold variable, which we specify as $\log(\omega_t^2)$.
-Specifically, for a threshold parameter $\gamma$ we define
+The latent indicator $s_t$ and additional coefficient $\phi_2$ of \eqref{state} extends \citet{kowal_2018} to trend filtering with changepoint detection, but maintains intuitive simplicity.
+Our more flexible stochastic volatility model for $\{\omega_t\}$ is a first-order \emph{threshold} stochastic volatility TSV(1) model with shrinkage.
+This is equivalent to specifying a first order threshold autoregression for $\{h_t\}$ with $Z-$distributed innovations.
+The threshold indicator process $\{s_{t}\}$ of \eqref{state} induces an asymmetric response in the volatility model, $\phi_1$ versus $\phi_1 + \phi_2$, in $\{h_t\}$.
+Specifically, for a threshold parameter $\gamma$, we define $s_t = \textrm{I}( \log(\omega_{t-D}^2) > \gamma)$ where $ \textrm{I}(\cdot)$ is the indicator function.
+Time-steps in which $\log(\omega_t^2)$ exceed the threshold parameter will be classified as changepoints.
+For segments between changepoints, the posterior shrinkage profile for $\{\omega_{t}\}$ will tend to swing between persistent periods of shrinkage, in which $\omega_{t}$ is estimated as approximately zero, and periods of minimal shrinkage, in which $\omega_{t}$ is volatile and hence the trend $\beta_t$ itself is dynamically evolving.

-Through a SV(1) prior with $Z-$distributed innovations, the posterior shrinkage profile for $\{\omega_t\}$ will tend to swing between extended periods of extreme shrinkage, in which $\omega_t$ is estimated as approximately zero, and periods of less or minimal shrinkage, in which $\omega_t$ is volatile and hence the trend $\beta_t$ itself is dynamically evolving.
-In the presence of isolated change points in the signal $\beta_t$, which coincide with large values of $\log(\omega_t^2)$, $h_t$ is pushed higher.
-When $\phi_1$ is closer to one than zero, the process $h_t$ also remains higher for several periods, because of the persistence induced by strong short-term memory in the autoregression.
-When now applying a TSV(1) prior, with the threshold indicator $s_t$ is added, and with $\phi_2 < 0$, the process $\{ h_t \}$ can immediately return to a lower level following a large value of $\log(\omega_t^2)$.
-Overall, use of the proposed TSV(1) specification avoids over-estimation of change points, especially in high volatility periods.
+To motivate the inclusion of the threshold mechanism, consider a time series with the presence of changepoints in the signal $\beta_t$.
+The changepoints coincide with large values of $\log(\omega_t^2)$ and thus $h_t$ is inflated.
+When there is positive autocorrelation, $\phi_1$, in \eqref{state}, the subsequent process $\{h_t\}$ will remain non-zero for several periods because of the persistence induced by strong short-term memory of the autoregression.
+When now applying a TSV(1) prior, with the threshold indicator $s_t$ added, and with $\phi_2 < 0$, the process $\{ h_t \}$ can immediately return to a lower level following a large value of $\log(\omega_t^2)$.
+Overall, use of the proposed TSV(1) specification avoids over-estimation of changepoints especially in high volatility periods.

-In Equation (\ref{stateeq}), if we fix $\phi_1 = \phi_2 = 0$, we have non-dynamic shrinkage, in that $\{\lambda_{\omega t}\}$ is iid, and we refer to this special case the `horseshoe' evolution model, or simply horseshoe in this paper as it applies the standard horseshoe prior for the evolution error variance.
-In Section 3 below we compare the performance of ABCO with the horseshoe model above, and several other popular approaches, in a comprehensive simulation study.
-And in Appendix 6.2 we illustrate the further use of ABCO to estimate changepoints within the parameters of a dynamic regression.